marcdacz/chai-pdf/README.md

 var chai = require('chai');
 chai.use(require('chai-pdf'));

-// Compare Pdfs by just indicating their filenamse (with or without extension) await expect("ActualPdfFilename").to.be.samePdfAs("ExpectedPdfFilename")
+// Compare Pdfs by just indicating their filenames (with or without extension) await expect("ActualPdfFilename").to.be.samePdfAs("ExpectedPdfFilename")

 // You can also add options such as page masking